lhon/HBAR-DTK/HBAR_README.rst

 Install Other HBAR Prerequisites
 --------------------------------

 We need BLASR for the pre-assembly mapping.
-BLASR is included in the SMRT® Analysis installation and is also available on github.
+BLASR is included in the SMRTï¿½ Analysis installation and is also available on github.
 You need to copy a blasr binary into your ``$HBAR_HOME/bin``::